 The Company's daily operations are also managed in part by personnel employed by PAVmed, for which the Company incurs a service fee, referred to as the "MSA Fee", according to the provisions of a Management Services Agreement ("MSA") with PAVmed.
 The MSA does not have a termination date, but may be terminated by the Company's board of directors.
 The MSA Fee is charged on a monthly basis and is subject-to periodic adjustment corresponding with changes in the services provided by PAVmed personnel to the Company, with any such change in the MSA Fee being subject to approval of the boards of directors of each of the Company and PAVmed.
-The respective companies' boards of directors approved an amendment to the MSA to increase the MSA Fee to \$750 per month, effective January 1, 2023, which was entered into by PAVmed and the Company on May 9, 2023.
-During the six months ended December 31, 2022, MSA fees were \$550 per month.
-During the six months ended June 30, 2022, MSA Fees were \$390 per month.
+In March 2024, PAVmed and the Company were authorized by their respective boards of directors to enter, and they did enter, into an eighth amendment to the MSA.
+Under this amendment, the monthly fee due from the Company were authorized by their respective boards of directors to enter, and they did enter, into a ninth amendment to the MSA.
+Under this amendment, the monthly fee due from the Company to PAVmed was increased from \$833 to \$1,050, effective July 1, 2024.
+During the year ended December 31, 2023, MSA fees were \$750 per month.
+Currently, under the terms of PAVmed's outstanding convertible debt, PAVmed is required to elect to receive such payments in cash.

-Subsequent to December 31, 2023, in March 2024, we entered into an eighth amendment to the MSA.
-Under the amendment, the monthly fee due from the Company to PAVmed was increased from \$750 to \$833.
-Subsequent to December 31, 2023, on January 26, 2024, PAVmed elected to receive payment of \$4,675 of fees and reimbursements due from Lucid, through the issuance of 3,331,771 shares of Lucid Diagnostics common stock.
+On January 26, 2024, PAVmed elected to receive payment of \$4,675 of fees and reimbursements due from Lucid, through the issuance of 3,331,771 shares of Lucid Diagnostics common stock.